 The “parable of the sower” is recorded in the gospels of Matthew, Mark, and Luke.
 Examining all three accounts together yields a much greater understanding:

 Isaiah 28:9-10 Whom will he teach knowledge? and whom will he make to understand the message? them that are weaned from the milk, and drawn from the breasts?
 (10) For it is precept upon precept, precept upon precept; line upon line, line upon line; here a little, there a little.

 Jesus declared the “parable of the sower” the foundation for knowing and understanding any of His parables:

 Mark 4:13 And he saith unto them, Know ye not this parable? and how shall ye know all the parables?

-Knowing this parable will greatly enhance our understanding of why Father cuts some saved Christians likened as branches off of His Son Jesus who is the true vine in the parable of John chapter 15:
+Knowing this parable will greatly enhance our understanding of why Father cuts some saved Christians, likened as branches, off of His Son Jesus who is the true vine:

 John 15:1-2 I am the true vine, and my Father is the husbandman.
 (2) Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.